 We've teamed up with Udacity to launch the Nanodegree program, online educational pathways to industry-relevant skills.
 Nanodegree courses are online, project-based, and taught by leaders in tech, with support by coaches.
-More than 20,000 learners worldwide, including nearly 2,000 employees, are enrolled in various Nanodegree credentials; to date more than 400 employees have earned a credential.
+More than 30,000 learners worldwide, including nearly 2,000 employees, are enrolled in various Nanodegree credentials; as of Fall 2017 more than 700 employees have earned a credential.
 We are also joining with Udacity to provide scholarships to underserved students through multiple leading nonprofit organizations as well as collaborating with other innovative organizations to provide and support opportunities to foster skills that will meet the needs of the future workforce.

 Latest Aspire Updates

 May 15, 2018 |Learn more

 I love getting to meet and learn from innovators from all walks of life.
 When people from diverse backgrounds — geographically, culturally, ethnically or professionally — come together to address social challenges, the results are awe-inspiring.Learn more »

 Help Classrooms Across the U.S. Win Up to $5,000 to Tell Their Story

 We at AT&T are continually inspired by the next generation of digital storytellers – the teachers and students who are using the power of technology to create engaging, innovative and compelling classroom projects.Learn more »

 Celebrating our Employees Living a Life of Service